Magnification Power and Aperture in Binoculars

-Binoculars for bird watching or wildlife observation should enable you to quickly find and focus on stationary or moving targets, as well as, to maintain such target within the binocular’s field of view even as it moves.
-Also, the image should be bright enough to allow recognizing colors and patterns in the bright light conditions of open habitats and also in the dim light of a forest interior.
+Binoculars for bird watching or wildlife observation should enable you to quickly find and focus on stationary or moving targets, as well as, maintain such targets within the binocular’s field of view even as it moves.
+Also, the image should be bright enough to allow recognition of colors and patterns in the bright light conditions of open habitats and also in the dim light of a forest interior.

-Magnification power (magnification) and Aperture or diameter of the objective lens in millimeters (aperture).
+Magnification power (magnification) and the Aperture or diameter of the objective lens in millimeters (aperture).

 Magnification X Aperture

 These two elements are indicated as two numbers separated by an “x” or multiplication symbol such as 8×40.
 The magnification number and aperture are generally indicated on the binocular’s focusing wheel.
 Thus 8×40 binoculars magnify or bring a bird eight times closer to you, or get you 8 times closer to the bird.
 The 40 millimeters aperture is the diameter of the objective lens or area that captures light for the image in your binoculars.

 The objective lens captures the image and provides the light, which is magnified by the ocular lens in front of the binoculars.

 What is the Magnification Power, and how it works?

 The magnification number tells you how many times your binoculars get the subject up close to you.

 For example, if you see a bird within 47 yards from you, binoculars of a magnification power of 8x would bring that bird eight times closer; or you would see the bird as if you were standing within 5.8 yards of that bird without binoculars.